-The history of every lineage is precisely one of continuous change and adaptation; it is descent into place, time, and circumstance (desha-kala-patra).
-To refuse to change the mode of presentation of the Dharma is perhaps the most ominous and insidious of change ideologies; it is deviation from a fundamental order, a betrayal of the Buddha’s mission for the redemption of all sentient beings.
+The history of every lineage is precisely one of continuous change and adaptation; it is a descent into place, time, and circumstance (desha-kala-patra).
+To refuse to change the mode of presentation of the Dharma is perhaps the most ominous and insidious of change ideologies; it is a deviation from a fundamental order, a betrayal of the Buddha’s mission for the redemption of all sentient beings.

 Dharma culture is neither internally nor externally standardized.
 It varies from one place to another, and from time to time.
 What is not variable in the Dharma is the spiritual science that informs the different practices for spiritual advancement, culminating in full enlightenment.
 Thus, it is counterproductive to present the teachings, regardless of how wonderful, bound in an ethnic and exotic format.